Maece97/EDPOA/doc/topologies.md

 ### Other considerations
 - We are using **Avro** here to have a shared understand of the Transaction Object between the different Services.
-  - The Avro schemas are stored in a avro repository.
+  - The Avro schemas are stored in an Avro repository.
 ## Fraud Preprocessing Topology

 ![Fraud Preprocessing Topology - Diagram](diagrams/topologies/fraud_preprocessing_topology_diagram.png)